 I ran across this article from the Andrea Brody Design Network.
 In it, Andrea says that she attended a Webinar titled “Plan a Successful Fundraising Event” given by Caryn Stein, Director of Content Strategy at Network for Good, and shared the 5 key elements of the invitation to the event: http://us4.campaign-archive2.com/?u=9b08eb7953b6377ae869d0710&id=1ebc51edb0

-I share it here since every November for the past 10 years, my wife and I have hosted our annual wine event to benefit the Norwin Play It Forward Fund, Inc. It’s a 501(c)3 we started in December of 2009 to help subsidize private music lessons and summer music camp experiences with preference given for those families with financial need for students in grades 5-12 in the Norwin Area School District in Southwestern Pennsylvania.
-For the past decade, school districts have been cutting back on those “additional” activity programs in favor of a common core curriculum that may have the unintended consequence of inhibiting those students who are extremely gifted, so we felt it was important to support the band program for several reasons:
+I share it here since every November for the past 15 years (with no event in 2020 due to COVID-19), my wife and I have hosted our annual wine event to benefit the Norwin Play It Forward Fund, Inc. It’s a 501(c)3 we started in December of 2009 to help subsidize private music lessons and summer music camp experiences with preference given for those families with financial need for students in grades 4-12 in the Norwin Area School District in Southwestern Pennsylvania.

-– Band teaches discipline, teamwork and responsibility, as well as a commitment to excellence in performance.
+- Band teaches discipline, teamwork and responsibility, as well as a commitment to excellence in performance.
 The Norwin Band is nationally known in competitive band circles, winning the Grand National Championship in 1982, and most recently, competing in the Grand National Championship in 2011 and making the semi-final round.
+They’re going again this year!
 It is one of a handful of bands in the state of Pennsylvania that have competed and have captured first place in regional championship competitions, and in November 2015, won the USBands’ National Championship competition held at MetLife Stadium in East Rutherford, NJ, sponsored by Youth Education in the Arts..
 This focus on being one’s best possible self transfers over to the classroom, and encourages the mindset that there are, indeed, “winners,” as excellence in execution is rewarded.
 Championship performances are recognized at the highest level, internalizing the drive to improve.

 - Recent brain research shows music programs in general develop both the left and right sides of the brain, fostering creativity in the right side, while exercising the rudiments of timing, meter and structure in the left.
 Because both sides of the brain are engaged, improvements have been observed in typical school subject areas, and complex problems are solved more readily.